 It is essential that you explain to the trustees the reasons for your nomination and in cases where you nominate a person that is not your dependant, explain why a benefit should be allocated to that person and not your dependants.

-If you did not nominate anybody, the benefit will be paid to your estate.
+If you did not nominate anybody, the benefit will be paid at the discretion of the Trustees based on your dependants at the time of your death.

 This benefit may be taxed.